Piano Maintenance

 In general, if the value of your piano is less than $5,000, most insurance companies do not need a formal appraisal.

-That being said, if you need an appraisal for insurance purposes, we can work with a certified appraiser in the piano trade.
-We come take pictures, evaluate the condition, touch, and tone.
-The report is then sent to the appraiser, and they create a certified report which includes value for insurance purposes.
+That being said, if you need an appraisal for insurance purposes, we work with a Certified Appraiser who is also a technician, though in another state.
+We come take pictures, evaluate the condition, touch, and tone, and write a report.
+This report is then sent to our Certified Appraiser, and they create a certified report which includes value for insurance purposes.

-If you want to do some of your own research for personal reasons, or to get an idea what to sell your piano for (or if a piano you are looking at purchasing is valued properly), please check out these resources from PianoBuyer.com :
+If you want to do some of your own research for personal reasons, or to get an idea what to sell your piano for (or want to know if a piano you are looking at purchasing is priced well), please check out these resources from PianoBuyer.com :

 Humidity